vilounos/UltraTabletDriver/README.md

 ## Common issues:
 - The tablet is not detected by the program - Try closing/terminating every other driver...
 If it still doesn't work, try running OpenTabletDriver as Administrator and than close it and try again (UltraTabletDriver in current state can't bypass default Windows tablet driver)
-- I can't move the cursor using the pen when I am playing Osu! - You have to disable Raw Input in Osu! settings (Raw input support - work in progress)